SocksTheWolf/domain-redirects/README.md

 # domain-redirects
 Simple project for setting up DigitalOcean Static Apps for doing domain redirects.

-By default, your base application will redirect to https://example.com, but you can change this in your domain settings once you've deployed to DigitalOcean using the button below:
+By default, your default install will redirect to https://example.com, but you can change this via routing settings once deployed to DigitalOcean using the button below:

 [![Deploy to DO](https://www.deploytodo.com/do-btn-blue.svg)](https://cloud.digitalocean.com/apps/new?repo=https://github.com/SocksTheWolf/domain-redirects/tree/main&refcode=b6f00eb15df2)

-(Small Disclosure Note: I included my refcode into the project setup URL, so if you ever buy anything on DigitalOcean, I get a small cut.
+(Small Disclosure Note: I included my refcode into the project setup button above, so if you ever buy anything extra on DigitalOcean, I may get a small credit for my account.
 However, this project is set up to be ran on the [DO Starter Tier](https://www.digitalocean.com/pricing/app-platform), which allows for up to three apps free)

 ---
 You can click "Skip to Review" and then click "Create Resources".